 Council commissioned the Lindfield Library Precinct - Valuation Report (Landmark White P/L).
 The Valuation Report formed a confidential attachment to the Officer Report to Council of 11 November 2014.
-The publicly available findings of this report are discussed on page 14.
+The publicly available findings of this report are discussed on page 14 of the Council report.

-As stated in the Council report of 11 November 2014, the proceeds of the sales could be used in two ways:
+As stated in the Council report of 11 November 2014 and 28 July 2015, the proceeds of the sales could be used in a number of ways:

-- o to address the asset renewal gap (funding shortfall) by returning the funds to reserves for expenditure on new assets or major asset refurbishment in accordance with the Long Term Financial Plan (LTFP) guiding principles (LTFP, page 4); or - to fund Council's co-contribution for projects identified in the Development Contributions Plan 2010.
+- to address the asset renewal gap (funding shortfall) by returning the funds to reserves for expenditure on new assets or major asset refurbishment in accordance with the Long Term Financial Plan (LTFP) guiding principles (LTFP, page 4); or - to fund Council's co-contribution for projects identified in the Development Contributions Plan 2010.
 The LTFP proposes that asset sales from rationalisation of property assets commence in 2015/16 and continue over a 10 year period as Contribution Plan projects proceed (LTFP, page 23).